morningjon/firefox-second-sidebar-scripts/README.md

 # Firefox Second Sidebar - Easy Setup Script

-A one-command installation script to add a second sidebar with web panels to Firefox on Linux, similar to Microsoft Edge, Vivaldi, or Floorp.
+A one-command installation script to add a second sidebar with web panels to Firefox, similar to Microsoft Edge, Vivaldi, or Floorp.

+**Works on Windows, macOS, and Linux!**

 ## What This Does